 During all this time, I was always singing in some way, still working towards this as a career, but not quite sure what project would let me pursue my passion.
 Then an idea came, through prayer & patience (something I had been forced to learn since being uprooted from Ohio… again, God is patient, even when I’m not).
 Why not do it on my own?
 Well, I just knew my husband, supportive as he always is, but also the practical one, would surely be able to list the reason why I should NOT do this.
 His response: “Absolutely!
 We need a PA, but we can get that this weekend!
 Start booking… this is a great idea!”
 Lets just say I was more than shocked.
 So, I started booking and performing, this time on my own.
 I have since started Child of God Ministries to encompass the entire range of worship, prayer & outreach projects that have evolved from that fateful question to my husband.

-So, now the worship leader at our church, solo performer, member of the official Child of God worship band, The Adopted, full time wife & mother, occasional side-kick to George Tifft (when his Do Good tour is in the New England area), songwriter, and (with the help of my husband, the “Tech Guy”) doing occasional work in our basement-turned-music & recording studio, performing with the secular (family friendly & fun) West Haven band Acoustic Vibe, my schedule is full, my joy unspeakable, and my vision… well, that’s in God’s hands, but I’ve learned to be patient, and enjoy the ride because…
+So, now the worship leader at our church, solo performer, full time wife & mother, doing occasional work in our basement-turned-music & recording studio, and performing with a few other bands (Second Nature and Red Hot Horns) my schedule is full, my joy unspeakable, and my vision… well, that’s in God’s hands, but I’ve learned to be patient, and enjoy the ride because…

 “In all thy ways acknowledge Him, and He shall direct thy paths.” – Proverbs 3:6